Carthage/Carthage/README.md

 /usr/local/bin/carthage copy-frameworks
 ```

-    and add the paths to the frameworks you want to use under “Input Files”, e.g.:
+1. Add the paths to the frameworks you want to use under “Input Files”, e.g.:

     ```
 $(SRCROOT)/Carthage/Build/iOS/Box.framework